untillpro/scm4j/scm4j-releaser/docs/minor-release-status.md

 - RB does not exist or RB.patch < 1 => ERROR, show error on status command
 - mdeps are not locked => ERROR
 - `subComponents` are calculated using mdeps from particular RB
-- Any component is in ERROR status => ERROR
-- Last tag != RB.patch(-1) or Last delayed tag != RB.patch => ERROR
-  - Wrong version could be used by root component
 - Any component is not in DONE status => BUILD_MDEPS
 - Any component has patch which is greater than one mentioned in `mdeps` => ACTUALIZE_PATCHES
 - No valuable commits after last tag => DONE